dannguyen/github-for-portfolios/lessons/clone-github-pages-repo.md

 <section class="row">
 <div class="col-sm-6">
-So press the big __Sync__ button.
-You may get a request from the Github app to use the credentials you have set for your Github.com account.
+You may get a request from the Github app to use the credentials for your Github.com account. __Allow__ (or Always Allow) the Github app the access it needs.
 </div>
 <div class="col-sm-6">
 ![Granting permissions]({{ site.baseurl }}/images/lessons/4/github-app-asking-for-permission.png)